 In early April, crowds yuk it up at the Winnipeg Comedy Festival featuring humor-industry headliners.
 In May, Manito Ahbee celebrates Aboriginal music, art and culture.
 The name, which means “where the creator sits,” honors a sacred site in Whiteshell Provincial Park where Aboriginal people gathered for hundreds of years to teach and share wisdom.
 Events include music awards, an indigenous market and an international powwow.

-Fly the rainbow flag at the Pride Winnipeg Festival in late May through early June.
+Fly the rainbow flag at the Pride Winnipeg Festival in late July.
 A week of sports tournaments, dance parties, coffeehouse performances and other events lead up to the annual Pride Parade through the streets of downtown.
 The city plays host to the 4-day Winnipeg International Children's Festival at The Forks in early June.
 Music, theater, dance and comedy performances are offered as well as hands-on workshops and evening shows.

 Early July brings the 4-day Winnipeg Folk Festival to nearby Birds Hill Provincial Park, where more than 200 concerts, children's activities, music workshops and food are highlights.
 In mid- and late July is the Winnipeg Fringe Festival , with various independent theater performances in the Exchange District and other locations throughout the city.